roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "Thank you," is all she said, before returning to the bathroom and the tub.

  Wendy was in my arms, almost as fast as Kelly was out of sight.
 She was as naked as I was.
 "Make love to me, John?
 Please?"
-Report_Story #3